How is my gut health??

 How long should I ferment kombucha?

-Ideally use glass jars but if you cannot get them plastic works fine (ideally BPA free).
-Avoid using metal containers and cutlery as it can damage the SCOBY
+Ideally, use glass jars, but if you can’t find any, plastic works fine (preferably BPA-free).
+Avoid using metal containers and cutlery, as they can damage the SCOBY.

 Where can I get a SCOBY?

-You can easily buy them online for very cheap.
-A better way is to get one from a friend who brews their own kombucha as each time you brew a batch, the SCOBY grows and can be divided and shared with friends to brew their own kombucha.
-This means, if you keep making your own kombucha, you will also have an extra SCOBY at the end of each fermentation that you can share with your friends!
+You can easily buy a SCOBY online for very little cost.
+A better option, however, is to get one from a friend who brews their own kombucha, as each time you brew a batch, the SCOBY grows and can be divided and shared.
+This means that if you continue making your own kombucha, you’ll have an extra SCOBY after each fermentation that you can share with others!

-How do I grow a SCOBY from scratch myself?
+How do I grow a SCOBY from scratch?

-This is easy, just takes a little more time.
-Take a store bought bottle of kombucha (500ml) that is unpasteurized and living, or raw as it is often described (pasteurization will kill the bacteria required to grow a SCOBY).
+It’s easy, but it takes a little more time.
+Start with a store-bought bottle of kombucha (500ml) that is unpasteurized and labeled as “living” or “raw” (pasteurisation kills the bacteria needed to grow a SCOBY).

-Boil the kettle and brew a small cup of tea with 2 tbsp of sugar and ensuring to use the same tea type used in the store bought kombucha (normally black, green or rooibos).
-Leave to cool, ensuring it is below 37°C (body temperature).
-By adding a cup of sweet tea to the bottle of ready-made kombucha gives the yeast and bacteria additional food to consume during the process of growing a new culture.
+1. Boil the kettle and brew a small cup of tea with 2 tbsp of sugar, ensuring that you use the same tea type as in the store-bought kombucha (usually black, green, or rooibos).
+Let the tea cool to below 37°C (body temperature).

-After a week, it is common to see a baby SCOBY developing across the top of the liquid.
-A new SCOBY starts off as a blob or clear film and then slowly becomes more white, and thicker as time goes on.
+After about a week, you’ll often see a baby SCOBY forming on the surface of the liquid.
+A new SCOBY starts off as a blob or a clear film and gradually becomes more white and thicker as time goes on.

 Nutrition